roryemagee1/artmarket/README.md

 ## ArtMarket Minimum Viable Product (MVP)

 Anonymous Users are able to:
-- View indie artist paintings in an endless feed similar to the one used by Pinterest.
+- View indie artists' paintings in an endless feed similar to the one used by Pinterest.
 - View individual product pages and reviews for each piece of art.
-- Add works of art to their cart which are saved in local storage.
+- Add works of art to their shopping cart which is saved in local storage.
-- Login as existing Account Users.
+- Log in as an existing Account Users.
-- Register as new Account Users.
+- Register as a new Account Users.

 Account Users are able to:
 - Complete all of the actions that Anonymous Users are able to complete.
-- Submit and update ratings and reviews in the system.
+- Submit and update their own ratings and reviews in the system.
-- Save shipping and payment order data to the system.
+- Save their shipping and payment order data to the system.
 - Proceed through the checkout process simulating the purchase of a piece of art.
 - Create an order in the MongoDB database.
 - Simulate updating orders to "Paid" using a PayPal developer sandbox account.